 Remove the label around the outside of the can.
 Make sure you remove as much of the paper as possible.
 The glue still works if there is a little left on the can.

 Clean can and let dry completely.
-Then, start by using a heavy-duty emery cloth that removes any metals inside around the edges to help smooth the bumps of the torn metal that was pulled when opening by a can opener.
+Then, start by using a heavy-duty emery cloth that removes any metals inside around the edges to help smooth the bumps of the torn metal that was pulled when opened by a can opener.
 Rub hard and smooth out the inside edge.

 Cut the fabric to size and add extra fabric about ¼ inch on the top and bottom so you can bend the fabric into the can’s top and bottom.